rebelsky/csc207b/_labs/iterators.md

 `front` and `back`, each of which reference a node.

 a.
-Sketch (that is, make notes on but do not write the Java code for) an iterator for the `LinkedQueue` class.
+Sketch (that is, make notes on but do not write the Java code for) an iterator for the `ArrayBasedStack` class.

 b.
-Compare your answer to the iterator presented in `LinkedQueue.java`.
+Compare your answer to the iterator presented in `ArrayBasedStack.java`.

 ### Exercise 3: Iterating queues, revisited